Animal worship: Tiger

-In Korean history and culture, a tiger is regarded as a guardian that drives away evil spirits and a sacred creature that brings good luck – the symbol of courage and absolute power.
+In Korean history and culture, a tiger is regarded as a guardian that drives away evil spirits and a sacred creature that brings good luck—the symbol of courage and absolute power.
 It appears not only in the Korean foundation mythology but also in folklore, as well as being a favorite subject of Korean art.
 For example, the 19th-century painting named "Sansindo" (산신도) depicts the guardian spirit of a mountain leaning against a tiger or riding on the back of the animal.
 The animal is also known to do errands for the mountain's guardian spirit which is known to wish for peace and the well-being of the village.
 So, the tiger was ordered by the spiritual guardian of the mountain to give protection and wish for peace in the village.
 People drew such paintings and hung them in the shrine built on the mountain of the village where memorial rituals were performed regularly.
 In Buddhism, there is also a shrine that keeps the painting of the guardian spirit of the mountain.
-Called "Sansintaenghwa", it is a depiction of the guardian spirit of the mountain and a tiger.
+Called "Sansintaenghwa" (산신탱화, 山神幀畵), it is a depiction of the guardian spirit of the mountain and a tiger.

 In many parts of Vietnam, the tiger is a revered creature with many villages having a tiger temple.
 This Vietnamese folk religion might have stem from the fear of tigers used to raid human settlements in ancient times.
 Tigers are admired for their great strength, ferocity, and grace.
 The tiger is also considered a guardian deity.
 Tiger statutes are also seen at the entrance of temples and palaces, keeping evil spirits from entering those places.

 The tiger is associated with the Hindu deities Shiva and Durga.
 In Pokhara, Nepal, the tiger festival is known as Bagh Jatra.
 Celebrants dance disguised as tigers and are "hunted".
-The Warli tribe of Maharashtra, India, worship Waghia the lord of tigers in the form of a shapeless stone.
+The Warli of western India worship the tiger-like god Waghoba.
+The Warli believe that shrines and sacrifices to the deity will lead to better coexistence with the local big cats, both tigers and leopards, and that Waghoba will protect them when they enter the forests.